barionleg/Xipho/faq.md

 Icecast.org, the project, is a collection of programs and libraries for streaming audio over the Internet.
 This includes:

-- Icecast, a program that streams audio data to listeners
+- Icecast, a program that streams audio and video data to listeners
 - libshout, a library for communicating with Icecast servers
 - IceS, a program that sends audio data to Icecast servers